-3. Meeting Information
+(3) Meeting Information

 Meetings allow for an open discussion and exchange of technical, scientific, and regulatory information that can help build a common understanding of FDA's views on clinical, non-clinical, or analytical studies related to an IDE, or marketing submission.
-During a Q-Sub meeting, FDA will be prepared to discuss the contents of the Q-Sub as well as any written feedback the Agency has already provided.
-Please note that we are generally unable to comment on new information provided by the submitter between receiving FDA written feedback and holding the meeting or during the meeting.
+During a Q-Sub meeting, FDA will be prepared to discuss the contents of the Q-Sub as well as the written feedback the Agency provided for that Q-Sub (if applicable).
+Submitters should not expect FDA to comment on new information provided by the submitter between receiving FDA written feedback and holding the meeting or during the meeting, as there is insufficient time for FDA to thoroughly review the information.
 If a submitter would like feedback on new information, such a request should be submitted as a supplement to the Q-Sub to allow adequate time for review, written feedback, and discussion of the new material, as appropriate.
 Submitters should provide draft slides to FDA electronically (e.g., in Microsoft PowerPoint or PDF) at least two (2) days before the meeting.
 This will allow adequate time to distribute the presentation to all participating FDA staff.